dcsouthwick/lx2160a_ClearFog_CX_Guide/README.md

 ### make dpmac auto-configure on boot

 For using any SFP ports, you can either add them to .dsti configs, or use restool wrappers to configure them once linux is running.
-Here is a one-shot service for brining up 25G QSFP on Lane0/H SerDes 17 (see above guide from Wooty):
+Here is an example one-shot service for brining up 25G QSFP on Lane0/H SerDes 17 (see above guide from Wooty):

-`nano /usr/lib/systemd/system/dpmac.service`
+`/usr/lib/systemd/system/dpmac.service`

 ```desktop
 [Unit]